cakiryusuff/ai-powered-quiz-app/README.md

 ## Features

-- **Dynamic Question Generation**: AI agents generate questions from a given text (e.g., a PDF, document, or any input text).
+- **Dynamic Question Generation**: AI agents generate questions from a given text (e.g., a PDF).
 The questions include multiple-choice, fill-in-the-blank, and classic question types.

 - **AI-Powered Scoring**: The user's answers are evaluated using **Pydantic AI agents**, which compare the user's response to the correct answer and provide a score out of 10.
 The comparison allows partial credit for close answers, especially for non-numeric or non-factual responses.